Return On Ad Spend (ROAS)

 ROAS shows the direct connection of your ad spend to revenue.
 ROAS shows not only how much you spent, but how much you earned.

-It is more than just a metric — it’s a compass in performance marketing.
+It is more than just a metric, it’s a compass in performance marketing.
 Whether you are introducing a new campaign, optimizing an existing campaign, or analyzing results in the aggregate, understanding and improving ROAS is important to growing sustainably.
+It also gives you cleaner decision-making for priorities like lead generation, sales growth, and scaling efficiently across channels and geos.

-If you are wondering how to calculate return on ad spend, looking for the ROAS formula, or asking what is a good ROAS, this guide gives you everything you need to be successful.
+If you are wondering how to calculate return on ad spend, looking for the ROAS formula, or asking what is a good return on ad spend, this guide gives you everything you need to be successful.
+For teams operating in competitive categories, ROAS insight can even support strategic decisions tied to market share.

 FAQs